 The 3,300-km road trip from Toronto to Calgary takes 33 hours to drive.
 Key stops include Detroit, Lake Michigan, Great Falls, Gery, Madison, Chicago, as well as Lake Ontario, Lake Erie, Glacier National Park and Theodore Roosevelt National Park.

-This is a truly memorable road trip journey which takes you alongside the American-Canadian border with some great places to visit along the way.
-Read on to the end to learn about them all, plus our recommendations on where stay and the best time to travel.
+This is a truly memorable road trip journey that takes you alongside the American Canadian border with some great places to visit along the way.
+Read on to the end to learn about them all, plus our recommendations on where to stay and the best time to travel.

 How far is Calgary from Toronto and how long will the road trip take?

-The road trip from Toronto to Calgary spans a distance of around 3,300km (2,050-miles) and takes at least 33 hours of non-stop driving to complete.
+The road trip from Toronto to Calgary spans a distance of around 3,300 km and takes at least 33 hours of non-stop driving to complete.

-While there is a more direct route to complete this trip, we're going to recommend a slightly longer trip covering 3,580km (2,225-miles).
-Despite the extra distance, it will only add an hour to your travelling time but the detour is more than worth it for nearby attractions.
+While there is a more direct route to complete this trip, we're going to recommend a slightly longer trip covering 3,580 km.
+Despite the extra distance, it will only add an hour to your traveling time, but the detour is more than worth it for nearby attractions.

 You could complete the trip in as little as four days, but we recommend allowing at least a week.
-Those extra days will ensure you that can slow the driving down and full embrace the fantastic sites you'll pass.
+Those extra days will ensure that you can slow the driving down and fully embrace the fantastic sites you'll pass.

 Best road trip route from Toronto to Calgary